rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 * Related to the previous bullet: Auto-tupling may hide errors entirely

-  Since auto-tupling requires no change in syntax at the function definiton site, it is conceivable that someone unaware of the auto-tupling rule in the language could hypothetically make the following change from version 1 to version 2 of `foo`:
+  Since auto-tupling requires no change in syntax at the function definition site, it is conceivable that someone unaware of the auto-tupling rule in the language could hypothetically make the following change from version 1 to version 2 of `foo`:
   ```